NguyenQuang-10/fit3178-workout-tracker/fit3178_final_assessment/NotesAndTODO.md

 - integrate with firebase
 - implement login

+18/5/2023
+- Figure out why more than one set gives error
+- Refactor Firebase datamodel to match coredata
+- Figure out how to clear coredata and sync data on login

+Next week:
+- basic implementation of notification, notify user a day before a workout

 #  Notes
 - Maybe the sets for an exercise should be stored inside the workout
 - And exercise can contain picture and description and name only